SummHelper: Collaborative Human-Computer Summarization: Experiments and Evaluation

 \paragraph{Results.} \autoref{tab:SUS} presents the SUS scores of each of our 6 participants.
 With the exception of user number 4,\footnote{ This single participant expressed a strong personal preference for a more abstractive automatic summary, even though this is not necessarily a desired goal on its own in our setting.} the system received scores exceeding 80, thereby affirming the application's ``excellent'' usability \citep{uiux2021susScale}.
 See \autoref{tab:SUS_avg} in the Appendix for itemized scores.

 This favorable trend is further observed in \autoref{tab:usefulness}, which outlines the average ratings on the system features, across the 12 sessions.
 Overall, users expressed satisfaction with the application, finding \App{}'s features helpful and intuitive, including the initial highlight suggestions and the alignment feature.
-Furthermore, the generated summaries by the CTR model were viewed as highly satisfactory, and there was a discernible interest among several participants to incorporate the application into their everyday work.
+Furthermore, the generated summaries by the CTR model were viewed as highly satisfactory, and there was a discernible interest among several participants to incorporate such an application into their everyday work (e.g., for summarizing legal contracts as well as prescription drug information).

 During the study, we observed that the majority of users felt that the suggested highlights were particularly useful when navigating through the \textit{longer} article as opposed to the \textit{shorter} one.
 Nevertheless, all users expressed satisfaction with the overall summarization process of \App{} for both articles.
 They particularly appreciated the two-step procedure encompassing content selection and subsequent review, as it facilitated better text comprehension and instilled greater confidence and control in producing the final output.
 Two users expressed a desire for an option to create more abstractive summaries that are less verbatim relative to the highlights.
 Addressing this feedback, by training more abstractive CTR models or performing a post-hoc abstraction of the generated summary, is an interesting future direction we plan to explore.
 See Appendix \ref{appendix_subsec_SUS} for more feedback and issues raised by participants.